iiferedon/Reflective-DLL-Injector-x86/README.md

 - Injects into x86 process
 - Erases PE Headers
 - Erases Entrypoint

+#Note
-- Only works on games that have little to no anticheat, and where you can get a handle to the process with no issues.
+- Needs to be able to get a handle to the process
+- Uses CRT, I will rewrite with NT equivalent soon